 Asian Development Bank and Kazakhstan: Fact Sheet

-ADB operations in Kazakhstan aim to help lessen the country’s dependence on commodity exports, reduce inequalities, and address vulnerabilities associated with climate change
+ADB operations in Kazakhstan aim to ensure sustainable COVID-19 pandemic recovery, minimize the country’s dependence on commodity exports, reduce inequalities, and address vulnerabilities associated with climate change.